tonyspiro/docs/CONTRIBUTING.md

 The content for this section can be found in the `pages/docs/api` directory.
 It uses the same versioning structure as `pages/docs`.

-We are currently focused on expanding the documentation for the Vercel platform 2.0 API reference which can be found in `pages/docs/api/v2`.

-As with the [Platform and Usage Docs](#platform-and-usage-documentation), the API uses MDX, although each file is not an independent page but instead is compiled into a single page, listing the file in the `lib/data/v2/api.js` file.
+As with the [Platform and Usage Docs](#platform-and-usage-documentation), the API reference uses MDX, although each file is not an independent page but instead is compiled into a single page, listing the file in the `lib/data/api.js` file.

-An example API Reference MDX file: https://github.com/vercel/docs/blob/master/pages/docs/api/v2/api-docs-mdx/api-basics/rate-limits.mdx
+An example API Reference MDX file: https://github.com/vercel/docs/blob/master/pages/docs/api/api-docs-mdx/api-basics/rate-limits.mdx

 ## Examples